-Some cats are born with an innately affectionate personality while others tend to be fiercely independent.
-Research has established that behavioral traits in cats have a genetic basis with certain cat breeds more likely to have amiable personalities.
+Some cats are born with an innately affectionate personality, while others tend to be fiercely independent.
+Research has established that behavioral traits in cats are due to genetics, with certain cat breeds being more likely to have amiable personalities.
 In fact, kittens are usually more friendly when their father also is friendly, and they inherit this “friendly gene.”

-Environmental factors play an important part in a cat’s disposition.
-Since kittens learn everything about their environment and their relationship with humans by the time they reach seven to eight weeks of age.
+Environmental factors also play an important part in a cat’s disposition.
+Kittens learn everything about their environment and their relationship with humans by the time they reach seven to eight weeks of age.
 The crucial period in which their personalities are formed is when the socialization period closes.
-A litter of kittens handled by a human shortly after birth will tend to be more affectionate and easier to handle than a kitten born into a feral colony.
+A litter of kittens handled by a human shortly after birth will be more affectionate and easier to handle than a kitten born into a feral colony.

-Cat lovers generally prefer to have a cat that enjoys sitting on their lap.
-However not all cats are born to be lap-cats.
-Is it really possible to train a cat to sit on your lap and is it really necessary to enjoy your relationship with your kitty?
+Cat lovers prefer to have a cat that enjoys sitting on their lap, but not all cats are born to be lap-cats.
+Is it really possible to train a cat to sit on your lap?
+Is it really necessary to enjoy your relationship with your kitty?

-If this is something that your heart truly desires, here are a few ways in which you can start building trust with your cat, but only by convincing her that it is her choice to become a lap-sitter.
+If having a lap-cat is something that your heart truly desires, here are a few ways in which you can start building trust with your cat.
+However, you will have to convince your kitty that it is their choice to become a lap-sitter.

 1. Make Your Cat Trust You

-Building trust can be accomplished by simply accepting your cat just as she is.
-Since some cats truly hate being picked up and handled; don’t force her into being held.
+Building trust can be accomplished simply by accepting your cat just as it is.
+Since some cats truly hate being picked up and handled, don’t force it into being held.
 Sitting next to you, or gazing at you from across the room can be a feline declaration of adoration, with no need to touch.

 2. Pet Your Cat Right Away

-Let your cat come to you and never demand her to sit in your lap.
+Let your cat come to you, and never demand for them to sit in your lap.
 Cats are predatory animals and are curious about everything in their environment.

-Spend time playing interactively with your cat using a feather on-a-wand toy twice a day for about 10-15 minutes.
-Play is not only therapeutic; it also facilitates building the bond with your cat.
-Playtime also serves to release her pent-up energy and mimics her instinctive hunting behavior.
+Spend time interactively playing with your cat with a feather-on-a-wand toy twice a day for about 10-15 minutes.
+Play is not only therapeutic, it also facilitates building the bond with your cat.
+Playtime also serves to release any pent-up energy and mimics a cat’s instinctive hunting behavior.
 Interactive play teaches your cat a positive benefit for being close to you, without being held.
-After your play session, feed her – just enough amount of cat food.
+After your play session, feed your cat– just the right amount of cat food.

 3. Say No To Punishments

-Never punish a cat.
-Cats respond poorly to negative reinforcement.
-This only causes a cat to lose trust in their owner.
+Never punish a cat, as they respond poorly to negative reinforcement, and will only cause a cat to lose trust in their owner.
 However, cats thrive on positive reinforcement.
-Keep treats available close at hand, so while you are sitting on the couch and your cat jumps up and sits next to you; give her a treat right away.
+Keep treats available close at hand, so while you are sitting on the couch and your cat jumps up and sits next to you, you can treat them right away.

 4. Make sure your cat is relaxed.

 Cats hide pain and illness until they are extremely ill, which is an instinctual survival tactic.
 Signs of pain and/or illness can range from hiding, a hunched position, refusal to eat or play, growling or hissing when being touched, just to mention a few.

-It’s essential to learn to read your cat’s body and tail language.
-Cats are constantly communicating with their owners.
+As cats are constantly communicating with their owners, it’s essential to learn how to read your cat’s body and tail language.
 Tails held high are signs of a contented, confident cat.
-When your cat is making an overture to petting, she may sit next to you and rub against you with her head and body.
+When your cat wants to be petted, it may sit next to you and rub against you with its head and body.

-Gently start scratching her under her chin and rubbing around its face.
+Gently start scratching your cat under the chin and rubbing around its face.
 Kitties naturally groom each other on the back of the head and neck, so cats more readily accept these kinds of petting and touches.
-Cats are loaded with scent glands on their head, their cheeks, and their paw pads.
-But if you start observing her ears flattening or her tail starts twitching, immediately stop petting.
+Cats are loaded with scent glands on their head, cheeks, and paw pads.
+However, if you start observing your cat’s ears flattening or tail starting twitch, immediately stop petting.
 Some cats only tolerate a few pets before they’ve had enough, and may bite you to stop the touching.
-Speak to your cat in soothing tones and when she accepts petting, give her a treat.
+Speak to your cat in soothing tones and when calms down and accepts petting, give it a treat.